 - 33. Any notice to be given to or by any person pursuant to the articles: - (1) must be in writing; or - (2) must be given in electronic form as prescribed by the provisions in the Companies Act 2006. - 34.
-(1) The Charity may give any notice to a member either: - (a) personally; or - (b) by sending it by post in a prepaid envelope addressed to the member at his or her address; or - (c) by leaving it at the address of the member; or - (d) by giving it using electronic communications to the member's address. - (2) A member who does not register an address with the Charity or who registers only a postal address that is not within the United Kingdom shall not be entitled to receive any notice from the Charity. - (3) Publication in the UKCP's magazine and on the UKCP website shall constitute due notice to members for any purpose under these articles. - 35.
+(1) The Charity may give any notice to a member either: - (a) personally; or - (b) by sending it by post in a prepaid envelope addressed to the member at his or her address as held by UKCP; or - (c) by leaving it at the address as held by UKCP of the member; or - (d) by giving it using electronic communications to the member's email address as held by UKCP. - (2) A member who does not register an address with the Charity or who registers only a postal address that is not within the United Kingdom shall not be entitled to receive any notice from the Charity. - (3) Publication in the UKCP's magazine and on the UKCP website shall constitute due notice to members for any purpose under these articles. - 35.
 A member present in person at any meeting of the Charity shall be deemed to have received notice of the meeting and of the purposes for which it was called. - 36.
 (1) Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given.